sinclairzx81/typebox/design/website/docs/format/1_registry.md

 ## Validation

-Registered formats can be used with the `format` keyword when validating schematics.
+Once registered, custom formats become available to validators and can be referenced using the `format` keyword.

 ```typescript
 const T = Type.String({ format: 'hex-color' })      // const T = { type: 'string', format: 'hex-color' }